 Students are subject to the policies, regulations and procedures of whichever of the Consortium College they are enrolled with.
-Any alleged breach of such policies, regulations and procedures or any complaint of a non-academic nature will be dealt with by the relevant Consortium College in accordance with proceedings operated by the respective Consortium College.
+Any alleged breach of such policies. regulations and procedures or any complaint of a non-academic nature will be dealt with by the relevant Consortium College in accordance with proceedings operated by the respective Consortium College.
+These proceedings may result in a student withdrawal or rest from study.
+All relevant paperwork and supporting documents must be submitted to the Central Partnerships Unit (consortium@herts.ac.uk) within 5 working days of signature by the partner.
 A Consortium College's decision in respect of non-academic complaints and non-academic disciplinary matters shall be final, save and except the student may petition the University for a formal review of the handling by the relevant Consortium College once all internal levels of appeal at the respective College have been exhausted.
 In such cases students have the right to request the Vice Chancellor of the University to review their case but may only make representation to the Vice Chancellor on the grounds that exceptional circumstances apply.
 The form to be used in such cases is published and available from the Dean of Students at the University.